grzesiek-galezowski/tdd-ebook/manuscript/090_How_to_start.md

 1. What is the scope of the behavior I'm trying to specify?
 Example answer: I'm trying to specify a behavior of a `Calculator` class.
 1. What is the behavior of a `Calculator` class I'm trying to specify?
 Example answer: it should display all entered digits that are not leading zeroes.
-**1. What is the context ("GIVEN"), the action ("WHEN") and expected reaction ("THEN") of this behavior?
+1.  **What is the context ("GIVEN"), the action ("WHEN") and expected reaction ("THEN") of this behavior?
 Example answer: Given I turn on the calculator, when I enter any digit that's not a 0 followed by any digits, then they should be visible on the display**.
 1. How to specify this behavior through code?
 Example answer: `[Fact] public void ShouldDisplayAllEnteredDigitsThatAreNotLeadingZeroes() ...` (i.e. a piece of code).

 Alternatively, it can be used without the naming step, when it's harder to come up with a name than with a GIVEN-WHEN-THEN structure.
 In other words, a GIVEN-WHEN-THEN structure can be easily derived from a good name and vice versa.